-The 9-Box Grid & the Performance Values Matrix
+The 9-Box Grid & the

-A ‘nine-box grid’ is a matrix tool that is used to evaluate and plot a company’s talent pool based on two factors, which most commonly are performance and potential.
+A ‘nine-box grid’ is a matrix tool used to evaluate and plot a company’s talent pool based on two factors, which most commonly are performance and potential.
 Typically on the horizontal axis is ‘performance’ measured by performance reviews.
 On the vertical axis is ‘potential’ referring to an individual’s potential to grow one or more levels in a managerial or professional capacity.

 9-Box Performance Model